2925 Westchester Avenue,

 The manager always was dressed in suit and bow-tie and the ushes wore fancy uniforms.

+The Pilgrim Theatre was still listed in the 1957 edition of Film Daily Yearbook.
 When I took a memory lane visit several years ago I found that the Pilgrim Theatre had been converted into a bingo hall…and was totally closed down.

 The Pilgrim Theatre contains some of my finest memories of my early years.